-SO_x emission control are a means an area where the adoption of special mandatory measures for SO_x emissions from ships is required to prevent, reduce and control air pollution from SO_x and its attendant adverse impacts on land and sea areas.
+E m i s s i o n c o n t r o l a r e a means an area where the adoption of special mandatory measures for emissions from ships is required to prevent, reduce and control air pollution from NO_x or SO_x and particulate matter and their attendant adverse impacts on human health and the environment.
+Emission control areas shall include those listed in regulations 13 and 14 of Annex VI to MARPOL 73/78.